CiarennHollis/ArcadeCabinetProject/ArcadeCabinetDevLog.md

 # Arcade Cabinet Input Software Devlog
 #### Ciarenn Hollis

+## 6 June 2023 | 14:50
+### Update
+ * I was lookind around at things that could be used to fix the problem with the "extra" input keystrokes.
+I found a video Paul McWhorter where he was setting up a push button and referenced the code he used for the delay on his button.
+ * Using that delay code fixed the "issue".
+With one button press on the game controller, there is only one key stroke.
+More keystrokes are still made if the button is held though, which is what we wanted.
+ * Will had a question about whether we can get the buttons of the controller to not be read continuously but be read more similarly to how a keyboard's keypresses are read.
+I wonder if messing around with the delay would do that or if I would have to implement a system for detecting if the key was released.
+We might have to implement state for that.
+Will wants to test how the cpu reads keystrokes from the keyboard vs strokes from the controller.
+### Next Steps
+ * Mess around with the controller and see how close we can get it to mirroring keyboard inputs.

 ## 1 June 2023 | 14:46
 ### Update
  * I wasn't able to fix the issue with the controller reading "extra" inputs.
 I tried using if statements and else if statements but it didn't exactly work.
 I did notice that the longer the button is held for dictates how much "extra" inputs get read in.
 A light tap won't have as many keystrokes as a harder press.